astropy/astropy/docs/cosmology/dev.rst

                 raise ValueError("baryonic density can not be larger than total matter density.") return value

-First note that all the parameters are also arguments in ``__init__``.
+First note that all the parameters are also arguments in ``__init__()``.
 This is not strictly necessary, but is good practice.
-If the parameter has units (and related equivalencies) these must be specified on the Parameter, as seen in :attr:`~astropy.cosmology.FLRW.H0` and :attr:`~astropy.cosmology.FLRW.m_nu`.
+If the parameter has units (and related equivalencies) these must be specified on the |Parameter|, as seen in The "H0" item in :attr:`~astropy.cosmology.FLRW.parameters`.

 The next important thing to note is how the parameter value is set, in ``__init__``. |Parameter| allows for a value to be set once (before